dotnet/docfx/docs/designs/xref.md

     > For the second last scenario, the output url would be `review.docs.microsoft.com` and the resolved uid url would be `docs.microsoft.com`, while clicking to this url, the user will go to another site `docs.microsoft.com` instead.
 Confirmed with PM, this is not an legitimate concern.
     - The href of UID is from the same host name as the referencing repository.
         - If the current branch is `live`, and the UID href is also from `live`, everything is OK
-        - If the current branch is `master`, then the output site is `review.docs`, but the resovled url is `docs` which is `live`, while browsing the UID href, the user should not jump to another site(`docs`)
+        - If the current branch is `master`, then the output site is `review.docs`, but the resolved url is `docs` which is `live`, while browsing the UID href, the user should not jump to another site(`docs`)
         ```yaml
           # External UID `a` is defined in `docs`, whose title is `Title from docs`
           inputs: